Consensys/doc.teku/docs/Reference/CLI/CLI-Syntax.md

 This option is ignored if [`--data-storage-mode`](#data-storage-mode) is set to `prune`.

 !!! note
-    Lower archive frequencies have a potentially higher overhead for retrieving finalized states since more states may need to be regenerated to get to the requested state.
+    Lower archive frequencies (saved finalized states with a greater difference between slot counts) have a potentially higher overhead for retrieving finalized states since more states may need to be regenerated to get to the requested state.
 Higher archive frequencies increase the disk space usage.

+    For example, `--data-storage-archive-frequency=1` uses maximum disk space but has the lowest response time for retrieving a finalized state since each slot state is saved, whereas `--data-storage-archive-frequency=2048` uses less disk space, but may need to regenerate the state because every 2048th slot state is saved.

 ### data-storage-mode